michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 26. AND the angel of the Lord spake with Philipos, and said to him, Arise, go to the south, in the desert way which goeth down from Urishlem to Gaza.

 27. And arising he went.
-And there met him a certain eunuchMahaimna, "a faithful or confidential one." who had come from Cush, an officer of Kandak, queen of the Cushoyee; and he was officer over all her treasure.
-And he had been to worship at Urishlem;
+And there met him a certain eunuch

 28. and while returning that he might go, he sat in the chariot and read in Eshaia the prophet.